Hartland Public Library Child Accompaniment Policy

 VACCINE UPDATES and INFO for the state of Vermont

-The Hartland Public Library will be open by appointment
+The Hartland Public Library will be open regular hours starting July 6, 2021

 Porchside service will still be available as well.